This is the most traditional of all Swedish recipes, made vegan with the help of my skilled mom.

-This is a traditional Swedish recipe that Swedes eat at the first of advent and then continue to enjoy throughout the Christmas season.
-It takes a bit of time to make, but its super fun once you have done your dough to create buns in different shapes.
+This is the most traditional of all Swedish recipes, made vegan with the help of my skilled mom.
+Swedes eat saffron buns on the first of Advent and then continue to enjoy them throughout the Christmas season.
+It takes a bit of time to make, but it’s fun once you have done your dough to create buns in different shapes.

 Ingredients